The Escort (2015 film): Plot

-At first Mitch does not want to go through with his article about Natalie, but the editor encourages him to, and the story becomes a success, which impresses his father.
+At first, Mitch does not want to go through with his article about Natalie, but the editor encourages him to.
+The story becomes a success, which impresses his father.
 Mitch gets the job and joins a self-help group for his sex addiction.

-Finally, Natalie contacts him, tells him that she has given up prostitution, is enrolled in an MBA program and intends to start a legitimate tutoring business, and admits she loves him too.
-They start a relationship.
+Finally, Natalie contacts Mitch, telling him that she has given up prostitution, is enrolled in an MBA program and intends to start a legitimate tutoring business.
+She admits she loves him too, and they kiss, starting a relationship.